AbigailMcP/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Blog](https://thecodebug.wordpress.com/) | [LinkedIn](https://www.linkedin.com/in/abigail-mcphillips-bb3a6154?trk=nav_responsive_tab_profile)

-I'm Abigail - **aspiring developer, maths geek and knitting demon**.
+I'm Abigail - ** developer, maths geek and knitting demon**.
 After graduating from university with a first-class degree in **Mathematics**, I ignored my wise tutor's warnings and sold my soul to the devil - I became an accountant.

 It took me three and a half years to concede that he may have been onto something.
 I realised I needed to leave behind the life of tax legislation and propel myself head first into the whirlwind world of coding.